Bira/octopus-carnival/_drafts/wir-mm3-4e-lolth.md

 Eclavdra has tried to betray Lolth not once, but _twice_.
 The first time she worked with the Elder Elemental Eye (that's the GDQ adventures), and the second she worked with Graz'zt.
-She still carries the a relic of the Eye, the Tentacle Rod, and uses it as her main weapon and implement.
+She still carries a relic of the Eye, the Tentacle Rod, and uses it as her main weapon and implement.

 Despite these previous betrayals, Eclavdra has not only remained in Lolth's good graces, but her standing seems to have _improved_.
 Maybe the Lady of Spiders